traefik/traefik/docs/content/reference/static-configuration/env-ref.md

 Defines additional attributes (key:value) on all spans.

 `TRAEFIK_TRACING_HEADERS_<NAME>`:
-Defines additional connection headers to be sent with the payloads.
+Defines additional headers to be sent with the payloads.

 `TRAEFIK_TRACING_OTLP`:
 Settings for OpenTelemetry.
 (Default: ```false```)